 - 1. Calculate the BEL under the base and eight scenarios; - 2.
 Identify binding scenario and binding scenario BEL; - 3.
 Calculate the BEL using the binding scenario but with the base lapse assumption adjusted up/down (max one-standard-deviation range) such that there is no less than zero change in the BEL.
 Impact offsets between (homogeneous groups of) policies are not allowed.
-That is, when the lapse adjustment is applied, the BEL increases due to increased lapses should not be offset or reduced by the BEL decreases due to increased lapses, and a BEL increase due to reduced lapses should not be offset or reduced by a BEL decrease due to reduced lapses; - 4.
-The BEL in 3 above is taken as the ultimate BEL number for reporting, clearly highlighting: - Impact on the BEL attributable to lapse change due to dynamic lapses under the binding scenario; and - b.
+That is, when the lapse adjustment is applied, the BEL increases due to increased lapses should not be offset or reduced by the BEL decreases due to increased lapses, and a BEL increase due to reduced lapses should not be offset; - 4.
+The BEL in 3 above is taken as the ultimate BEL number for reporting, clearly highlighting: - a.
+Impact on the BEL attributable to lapse change due to dynamic lapses under the binding scenario; and - b.
 Impact on the BEL attributable to one-standard-deviation change in base lapse under the binding scenario.